 • Focus work and quality arts activities delivered with specialist input

 The morning sessions are set aside primarily for English, maths and phonics.
 PE and science are also taught in the mornings and every morning the children participate in a ‘Daily Run’.
-Science is either taught by the class teacher or our science specialist teacher, Mr Pavey.
-We also have specialist teachers for MFL, Computing, PE, Art and Music.
+We have specialist teachers for MFL, Computing, PE, Art and Music.

 KS1 children either do PE or Forest School.
 Forest School is run by fully trained teachers who lead a small group of children in a wide range of different outdoor activities which includes safe use of tools, making fires, planting and nature work.